chairfull/GodotRichTextLabel2/README.md

 # RichTextLabel2
 `v1.1`

+Two Nodes:
-Reduce effort needed to display state data and stylize it.
+- `RichTextLabel2`: Reduce effort needed to display state data and stylize it.
+- `RichTextAnimation`: For dialogue and cinematics, animates text in and out.

 | | |
 |-|-|